Introduction

 13

-The Query Engine API offers the ability to filter results found with its findMany() method.
+The Query Engine API allows users to filter results using its findMany() method.

-parameter, which accepts logical operators and attribute operators.
-Every operator should be prefixed with $
+parameter is used to filter results.
+It supports both logical operators and attribute operators.
+Each operator must be prefixed with $

 .